An Introduction to Big Data

 When government agencies are able to harness and apply analytics to their big data, they gain significant ground when it comes to managing utilities, running agencies, dealing with traffic congestion or preventing crime.
 But while there are many advantages to big data, governments must also address issues of transparency and privacy.

 Used in Patient records, Treatment plans, Prescription information, etc. When it comes to health care, everything needs to be done quickly, accurately – and, in some cases, with enough transparency to satisfy stringent industry regulations.
-When big data is managed effectively, health care providers can uncover hidden insights that improve patient care.
+When big data is effectively manage, health care providers can uncover hidden insights that improve patient care.

 Armed with insight that big data can provide, manufacturers can boost quality and output while minimizing waste – processes that are key in today’s highly competitive market.
 More and more manufacturers are working in an analytics-based culture, which means they can solve problems faster and make more agile business decisions.